watamario15/gnuplot/README.md

 ## How To Build

 Use the `.sln` file located in `vs2005`/`vs2008` on Visual Studio 2005/2008.
-"Smart Device Programability" and [Windows Mobile 5.0 Pocket PC SDK](https://www.microsoft.com/en-us/download/details.aspx?id=42) must be installed to build this project.
-Also, you must specify a `commdlg.lib` file which comes with a Windows CE SDK (Windows CE 5.0 recommended, which is available from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=17310) and [Toradex](https://docs.toradex.com/102479)) at "Linker > Input > Additional Dependencies" in the Project Properties dialog.
-This file is usually present in `Lib\ARMV4I` in the SDK.
+"Smart Device Programability" and [Toradex CE6 SDK](https://docs.toradex.com/102480) must be installed to build this project.

 ## License